-So Aristotle came up with his own rules of persuasion.
+So, Aristotle (just like any ace copywriter) came up with his own rules of persuasion.

-And despite these rules being more than 2300 years old, when you apply them to your copywriting, you’ve got something that persuades as well as being authentic and having integrity.
+And even though these rules are more than 2,300 years old, when you apply them to your copywriting, you’ve got something authentic that persuades and also has integrity.

-This is not about putting on a front, but revealing your character in ways such as:
+This is not about putting on a front, but rather revealing your character in ways such as:

-- Sharing personal experience, (prove you know what your audience is going through)
+- Sharing personal experiences.
+(Prove you know what your audience is going through.)

-- Showing you have a genuine desire to help (such as a generous money-back guarantee if you can’t)
+- Displaying you have a genuine desire to help.
+(Offer a generous money-back guarantee if you can’t.)

-- Showing you have the expertise and knowledge for what you say you can do (give testimonials, and list any credentials you may have)
+- Demonstrating you have the expertise and knowledge for what you say you can do.
+(Give testimonials and list any credentials you may have.)

-- Showing that you are personally experienced in what you say you can do. (been where your readers are now and found the success they want?
-Let them know your story)
+- Showing you’re personally experienced in what you say you can do.
+(Been where your readers are now and found the success they want?
+Let them know your story.)

 Ethos is a powerful persuasive force — don’t ignore it.

-It was what really set him apart from the Sophists, and it can set your copywriting apart if you:
+It was what really set Aristotle apart from the Sophists, and it can set you apart as a copywriter too … if you:

-- Avoid ambiguity (trade in your “things” and “stuff” for specific language, and swap out superlatives for rock-solid benefits and results)
+- Avoid ambiguity.
+(Trade in your “things” and “stuff” for concrete details, and swap out superlatives for rock-solid benefits and results.)

-- Don’t use hyperbole (don’t tell them their life will be awesome after reading your eBook, inform them what they will actually learn from it, and what they will be able to do with the knowledge)
+- Don’t use hyperbole.
+(Don’t tell them their life will be awesome after reading your ebook.
+Inform them about what they will actually learn from it, and what they will be able to do with the knowledge.)